 This is a the perfect example of a Dr. Gourmet Pantry Meal recipe.
 Every one of these ingredients is easy to keep on hand and the whole recipe takes about as long as it takes to cook the pasta.
 Next time you are at the grocery, buy two or three packages of frozen spinach to have on hand along with other Pantry Meals ingredients and you'll always have something quick and easy to make for dinner.

-This recipe does not make very good leftovers.
+This recipe can easily be multiplied or divided by 2, but does not make very good leftovers.
 Here's the enhanced instructions for making Alfredo sauce (with pictures).

 |1||10 ounce package frozen spinach (thawed and drained)|

 |2 cloves||garlic (minced)|

 |2 Tbsp||all purpose flour or garbanzo flour|

 |1 1/2 ounces||Parmigiano-Reggiano (grated)|

 |4 ounces||whole wheat or spinach fettuccine (or gluten-free pasta)|

 The spinach can be pulled from the freezer and thawed on a plate in the refrigerator for about ten hours.
 Alternatively, the spinach can be thawed gently in the microwave.
 Once thawed place the spinach in a strainer and press out the excess water.

 Heat the olive oil in a ten-inch non-stick skillet over medium heat and add the minced garlic.
 Cook very slowly and stir frequently.
 Do not allow the garlic to brown or it will become bitter.